First Turkey MTB XC race start

 There are no shops on site so you will need to bring whatever supplies you need with you.
 If you want refreshments before or after riding, the nearest shops are on Dean Street about two kilometres from the German Street trail head.

-If you need bike parts or accessories, there are three bike shops in North Rockhampton; Bikes on High, Trek Rockhampton, and Giant Rockhampton.
-All are within a ten minute drive of the trails.
+If you need bike parts or accessories, there are three bike shops in North Rockhampton, all within a ten minute drive of the trails.

 Camping and vans are not permitted overnight at First Turkey.
 If you are looking for somewhere to stay, Big 4 is located on Yaamba Road.
 Rockhampton Regional Council also provide free overnight campervan parking at the High Street carpark in Kershaw Gardens.
-Both facilities are about five minutes from First Turkey.
+Both facilities are about five minutes away.

 A little history